juhaku/utoipa/utoipa-swagger-ui/README.md

 > [!IMPORTANT]
 > _`utoipa-swagger-ui` crate will by default try to use system `curl` package for downloading the Swagger UI.
 It
 > can optionally be downloaded with `reqwest` by enabling `reqwest` feature.
-On Windows the `reqwest` feature
-> is enabled by default.
-Reqwest can be useful for platform independent builds however bringing quite a few
+Reqwest can be useful for platform
+> independent builds however bringing quite a few unnecessary dependencies just to download a file.
-> unnecessary dependencies just to download a file.
-If the `SWAGGER_UI_DOWNLOAD_URL` is a file path then no
-> downloading will happen._
+> If the `SWAGGER_UI_DOWNLOAD_URL` is a file path then no downloading will happen._

 > [!TIP]
 > Use **`vendored`** feature flag to use vendored Swagger UI.
 This is especially useful for no network